ssiddhantsharma/abiotic-ch4/README.md

 # abiotic-ch4

-Published estimates of Earth's abiotic methane production, in one machine-readable table, with the arithmetic of the accompanying note held in place by tests.
+Published estimates of Earth's abiotic methane production, in one machine-readable table.
 Flux-based biosignature work compares a retrieved methane flux against a single abiotic ceiling of 3.7e10 molecules cm^-2 s^-1.
 This collects what has actually been published, so the ceiling can be read against it.